Circles

 Data privacy is your "personal track vault"—locking sneaky data DJs from remixing your name, face, location, or vibes without a backstage pass.

 Your phone's lens is a hidden mic drop—apps auto-record faces or spots, queuing them for DJ sets in ads or stalker anthems.
 Selfie stories?
-DJs scan for crew lists, mood drops, even crib coords from backdrops.
+DJs scan for crew lists, mood drops, even crib coordinates from backdrops.
 Filters warp your face-wave (biometrics), dropping fader-fakes that mis-ID you or auction your "star glow" remix—cueing weird DM collabs or deepfake duets.

 Street cams and decks like Clearview sample billions of fan-post mugshots, stacking mega "remix vaults" for badges or bit-crushers.